Kara Palamountain is a Research Associate Professor at the Kellogg School of Management and a Lecturer of Global Health.

 Ms. Palamountain is also the President of the Northwestern Global Health Foundation and a co-founder of Minute Moleuclar Diagnostics .
 Prior to her work at the Northwestern Global Health Foundation and at Kellogg, Kara worked as a management consultant in Deloitte's Healthcare practice for over six years (1998-2002; 2004-2006).
 She received her MBA from Kellogg in 2004 and her BBA from the University of Texas at Austin in 1998.

-Students who enroll in KPPI 673-5 in Winter Quarter will automatically be enrolled in KPPI 673-5 in Spring Quarter.
+Students who enroll in SSIM 673-5 in Winter Quarter will automatically be enrolled in SSIM 673-5 in Spring Quarter.
 Students will earn one credit (.5 in Winter and .5 in Spring) and receive a grade at the end of Spring Quarter.
 The class meets during the final five weeks of Winter Quarter and the first five weeks of Spring Quarter.
-Please note: Classes in Winter 2021 meet on Tuesday 6:30pm-9:30pm and in Spring 2021 will meet on Thursdays 6:30pm-9:30pm

 The Medical Technologies in Developing Countries course provides students the unique opportunity to inform the design and launch of medical technologies for developing countries by conducting market research.
 The students' findings will be shared with the developers of the medical technologies, including Northwestern University and several companies and philanthropists.

 Prior market research trips have taken place in India, Kenya, Mozambique, Tanzania, Uganda, Malawi and Zambia, each with a focus on medical technologies such as HIV tests, tuberculosis tests, and neonatal devices for small and sick newborns.
 This class typically requires a two week market research trip to an African country during Spring Break.
-Due to the COVID-19 global pandemic, the course will most likely not be traveling physically to a country in Africa this year.
-Students will be assigned to an Experiential Learning Project providing opportunity for virtual collaboration with partners across multiple African countries.
+Due to the COVID-19 global pandemic, a decision will be made in December on whether or not the course will be physically traveling to a country in Africa.
+The course will still take place even if the decisions is that it is not safe or reasonable to travel.
+Instead, students will be assigned to an Experiential Learning Project providing opportunity for virtual collaboration with partners across multiple African countries.
 This is the new normal for global health, at least for now.
-Spring break travel and work will therefore not be required this year.

 Students will spend the second five weeks of Winter Quarter in the classroom learning the science of HIV/AIDS, tuberculosis, and other high-burden diseases; the background on medical technologies under development; and the essentials for conducting medical product market research in these geographies.
 Through interactive case studies and prominent guest lecturers, students will gain a holistic understanding and a broad overview of global health.
 During this time, students will also begin working with product developers from countries across Africa to better understand their products, needs and challenges.